basecamp/kamal/README.md

 ### Using accessories for database, cache, search services

 You can manage your accessory services via MRSK as well.
-The services will build off public images, and will not be automatically updated when you deploy:
+Accessories are long-lived services that your app depends on.
+They are not updated when you deploy.

 ```yaml
 accessories: